P. Gopinathan Nair: Early life and education

+Work

 During university, Nair participated in the Quit India movement.
 In 1944, he founded the Trivandrum Students Settlement movement with 35 students, inspired by the Construction movement of Mahatma Gandhi.
 In 1946, he became the Chief Tattwa Pracharak of the Kerala Gandhi Smarak Nidhi and conducted several courses for his colleagues as well as other students.
 During that same year, he completed further studies in Chinese culture and Gandhian philosophy at Shantiniketan.

 For the next decade and a half, he set up camps for training people and carried out construction projects such as roads and sanitation facilities.
 He organized people for Bhoodan and Gramdan activities.
 When Vinoba Bhave visited Kerala as a part of his Padayatra, Nair organized a meeting in Kalady.
 Nair also became associated with Shanti Sena and was involved in many of its activities.
 He was reported to have been a mediator during the Naxalite insurgency in Kilimanoor in 1970, the Hindu-Muslim communal riots in Thalassery, the East Bengali refugee crisis of 1971, and the Kuttanad Peace Project of 1971 to 1976.
-He also served as the chair of the Sarva Seva Sangh in 1989 and was the convenor of the Cow Protection Committee in Kerala when Bhave campaigned against slaughter of cows.
+He also served as the chair of the Sarva Seva Sangh in 1989 and was the convenor of the Cow Protection Committee in Kerala when Bhave campaigned against the slaughter of cows.
 In the aftermath of the Marad massacre of 2002, Chief Minister A. K. Antony requested Nair's assistance in mediating between the warring factions; Nair was reportedly successful in his efforts.

 Nair, who wrote several articles on Gandhian thought, was associated with Gandhi Smarak Nidhi in various positions.
 He held the post of the secretary of the Kerala chapter from 1980 to 1982, then became head of the chapter in 1999.
 He was elected as the national president of Gandhi Smarak Nidhi in 2012.
 In addition, Nair was a life member and a member of the governing board of the Gandhi Peace Foundation and a president of the All India Sarva Seva Sangham, Varanasi (6 years) and Sevagram, Wardha (11 years).
-He was the chairman and patron of the Noorul Islam Civil Service Academy and a member of Sree Uthradam Thirunal Institute Of Culture, Thiruvananthapuram.
+He was the chairman and patron of the Noorul Islam Civil Service Academy and a member of the Sree Uthradam Thirunal Institute Of Culture, Thiruvananthapuram.

+Personal life and death

 Nair was married to L. Saraswathi Amma, a retired State Women's Welfare officer, and the couple lived in Neyyattinkara.
 Nair died from a heart attack at a private hospital in Neyyattinkara on 5 July 2022, two days before his 100th birthday.
 He suffered from post-COVID-19 health complications and age-related ailments prior to his death.